akydd/sdl/16/README.md

 keypress, updating it with subsequent keypresses.

-Keypresses of 'r', 'g', or 'b' add color modulation to the current entity with a graphic component that is already rendered to the screen, subtracting 32 from the red, green, or blue channel respectively, wrapping around if the number becomes negative.
+Keypresses of 'r', 'g', or 'b' add color modulation to the current entity with a graphic component (sprite, animated sprite, or text rendered as a texture) that is already rendered to the screen, subtracting 32 from the red, green, or blue channel respectively, wrapping around if the number becomes negative.